- IB

 Suggest why carbon tetrachloride does not conduct electricity in any state.

-Use the diagram and your knowledge of structure and bonding to deduce which substance(s) contain delocalized ions.
+Use the diagram and your knowledge of structure and bonding to deduce which substance(s) contain mobile ions.

 State and explain the difference in melting point between sodium chloride and carbon tetrachloride.

-Predict the state of carbon tetrachloride at room temperature.
+Explain why carbon tetrachloride is a liquid at room temperature.
 Justify your answer based on its intermolecular forces.

 Draw the Lewis (electron dot) structure for the ion and a molecule